EckertLab/protocols/casting_gels.md

 * Add 2.25g agarose to a 500mL Erlenmeyer flask
   * Add 225mL of 1.00x TAE buffer to the flask
 * Microwave flask for 2.5 minutes
-  * make sure agarose is completely dissolved in TAE.
+  * After 2.5 minutes make sure agarose is completely dissolved in TAE.
 Swirl flask if it is not, microwave for another 15-20s if needed.
 * Add 1.5μL ethidium bromide to flask.
 * Pour into gel mold with comb in place.
 * Let sit for ~30 minutes to 1 hour.